dynamiccreator/voice-text-reader/README.md

 For real time usage you will need a NVIDIA GPU, at least 1050 GTX or better.
 So you must install cuda on your device.

 # Usage
 Make sure you have prepared your desired voice talking on a .wav or .mp3 file.
+If you do not provide a speaker file, a file of a sine wave is used for voice cloning which will often cause bad quality speech.

 Reading an english text:
 ```